-In viewpoint 4, the proposed buildings would be clearly visible in a section of the view framed by existing vegetation, which would focus the eye on the complex.
-In viewpoint 11, the sheer scale of the proposed buildings unlike anything else in the view and would inevitably draw the eye.
+We do accept that the revised design would reduce the visual impact of the proposed complex as a whole.
+However, in viewpoint 4, the proposed buildings would be clearly visible in a section of the view framed by existing vegetation, which would focus the eye on the complex.
+In viewpoint 11, even at the reduced height now proposed, the sheer scale of the proposed buildings would still be unlike anything else in the view and would inevitably draw the eye.

-As regards close range views, we note that the EIA Non-Technical Summary (NTS) concludes, in paragraph 5.2.3, that "The Application Site is situated within the context of existing industrial development on adjacent land that is afforded a high level of enclosure by the mature vegetation and woodland that surrounds them".
-Paragraph 5.2.5 states "Although the building and stack of the proposed development are large, the majority of them would be heavily screened from view for close range visual receptors.
+As regards close range views, we noted that the EIA for the previous application did not include any close range view photomontages to confirm the conclusion, in paragraph 5.2.5, of the Non-Technical Summary (NTS) that "Although the building and stack of the proposed development are large, the majority of them would be heavily screened from view for close range visual receptors.
 The high level of existing vegetation in the local area means that visibility of the proposed development would be severely limited and where it does appear in local views, only the very top of the building and the stack would be visible."
-However, the EIA does not include any close range view photomontages to confirm this.